12 Travel Secrets

-For a forest hike and beach day, head to Dugualla State Park on North Whidbey.
-This 586-acre park has five miles of trails through the forest that loop to a “big tree.”
+For a forest hike and beach day, head to Dugualla Bay on North Whidbey.
+This 586-acre state parks owned land has five miles of trails through the forest that loop to a “big tree.”
 From there, make your way down to the shoreline for views of Fidalgo Island, Skagit Bay, and the mainland.
 There isn’t much beach at high tide, so be sure to check the tide tables before you head out.
 Tip: The map online, doesn’t show the entire trail system.
 I suggest bringing your phone to snap a photo of the map on display near the trailhead.

 #2 - Barnum Point

 Barnum Point County Park is Camano Island’s newest park with 2.6 miles of trails that wander through the forest and grassy meadows.
 If you take the trail down to the water there are shaded spots for a picnic and a long stretch of beach with views of Mt.
 Baker.
 On the cliffside is a trail with a viewing platform, and if the eagles are in flight you’ll have a good vantage point.
 The park is on the east side of the island.
 Tip: Bring your phone to snap a photo of the trail map.

 #3 - Sunnyside Cemetery

 In the heart of the island, Camano Ridge Forest Preserve has a loop trail through 402 acres of forest laden with tall trees, ferns, and undergrowth.
 If you want to extend your day of hiking, a handful of offshoot trails reconnect back to the main loop.
 I prefer the parking lot off of Camano Ridge Road (near Carp Lake Road) as it has plenty of space, but there is another parking area off Can Ku Road.
 Tip: During the season, the preserve is open to hunters.